 Unflavored Vodka

 Unflavored vodka, also known as “plain vodka,” is the classic and most common variety.
-It is characterized by its neutral taste and versatility.
+It is characterize by its neutral taste and versatility.
 Unflavored vodka can vary in quality and smoothness, depending on factors such as the ingredients used and the distillation methods employed.
 Some unflavored vodkas may have a slightly sweet or creamy undertone, while others remain completely neutral in taste.

 Flavored Vodka

 This vodka has gained popularity in recent years, offering a wide range of options for those seeking more distinct and unique flavors.
 Flavored vodkas can be infused with various natural ingredients such as fruits, herbs, or spices, resulting in a flavored spirit that retains the base characteristics of vodka.
-Flavored vodkas are often used to add a twist to cocktails or enjoyed on their own over ice.
+Flavored vodkas are often use to add a twist to cocktails or enjoyed on their own over ice.

 Gin and Infused Vodkas